nonblocking/mashroom/packages/core/mashroom/README.md

 export default bootstrap;
 ```

-** Additional handlers **
+*Additional handlers*

-It is possible to return handlers in the bootstrap as well.
-Currently there a two additional handlers:
+It is also possible to return handlers in the bootstrap.
+Currently there is only one:
  * _upgradeHandler_: Handle HTTP Upgrades (e.g. upgrade to WebSocket)
- * _onUnload_: Called when the webapp is unloaded or reloaded

 Example: